 Dual-SIM phones are also useful for maintaining two personal contracts, however, whereby one might offer a good rate on calls and texts, and the other offers unlimited data.
 Or perhaps you frequently travel abroad, and would like to carry a UK SIM for when you're at home and another that is local to the country you're visiting.
 Also see: Best kids' phones 2017

 Whatever your reason for requiring a dual-SIM phone, a problem in the UK is that most smartphones do not include the functionality as standard.
-Indeed, hardly any of the phones we are sent for review are dual-SIM models, and even where dual-SIM versions are available they are rarely intended to go on sale in the UK.
+Indeed, hardly any of the UK phones we are sent for review are dual-SIM models, and even where dual-SIM versions are available they are rarely intended to go on sale in the UK.
 Also see: Best smartphones 2017.

 Another way you can find a dual-SIM phone is to search a site such as Amazon or eBay for 'dual-SIM phone', 'dual-SIM Samsung' or 'dual-SIM Sony' and so on.
 Having seen the standard single-SIM versions that are intended for UK sale we have no doubt that many of these are great phones, but having not personally laid our hands on the dual-SIM variants we're reluctant to recommend them here.